phf/dupes/README.md

 the upper hand in terms of performance; I ended up removing the code to make them configurable to keep the tool simple; the default, SHA256, is probably overkill in terms of reliability, but what the heck; it's plenty fast.
+- I have to unlearn "sequential performance instincts" like "allocate once globally" because they don't apply if the things you're allocating now get written to from multiple goroutines; see checksum() and identical().